zowe/docs-site/docs/user-guide/mvd-configuration.md

 To apply role-based access control (RBAC) to dataservice endpoints, you must enable RBAC for Zowe, and then use a z/OS security product such as RACF to map roles and authorities to the endpoints.
 After you apply RBAC, Zowe checks authorities before allowing access to the endpoints.

 You can apply access control to Zowe endpoints and to your application endpoints.

-Zowe provides endpoints for configuration, core, and service dataservices.
+Zowe provides endpoints for a set of configuration dataservices and a set of core dataservices.
 Applications can use [configuration endpoints](../extend/extend-desktop/mvd-configdataservice.md#configuration-dataservice) to store and their own configuration and other data.
 Administrators can use core endpoints to [get status information](mvd-configuration.md#Administering-the-servers-and-plugins-using-an-API) from the Application Framework and ZSS servers.
+Any dataservice added as part of an application plugin is a service dataservice.

 ### Defining the RACF ZOWE class
 If you use RACF security, take the following steps define the ZOWE class to the CDT class: